fulldecent/blog.phor.net/_posts/2017-08-09-kidnapped-in-manila.md

 ## Makati police, Manila police, FBI, PH National Police

 Before bed I cancelled all my credit cards and found they had charged about $3,000.
 When you see the details of these transactions (below) you might lose any remaining faith you have in the competency of our world financial institutions.
-Apparantly me, my credit card and/or my phone went as far south as Batangas, which is over 100 km from where I started.
+Apparently me, my credit card and/or my phone went as far south as Batangas, which is over 100 km from where I started.

 After a short sleep, I went to Makati Police Station 9 and met the captain.
 He's sharp and he asks to see the notebook I'm carrying.
 "What are you going to do if we look pull the ATM videos and find you are taking the money out?"
 "That didn't happen, I'll change my religion."
 He believes I was hypnotized.